Smash Products of Calabi-Yau Algebras by Hopf Algebras: Applications to Artin-Schelter algebras

 Next, assume (b).
-The following properties imply that ${\rm id}_A(\Lambda)<\infty$: \begin{itemize} \item since $A$ is left noetherian any direct sum of injective left $A$-modules is an injective $A$-module (see \cite[Proposition 3.46, p.
-80]{MR1653294}), \item ${\rm id}(\,_AA)<\infty$, \item $\Lambda\simeq A\otimes H$ as left $A$-modules. \end{itemize} The conclusion of the lemma then follows from \ref{sec:10} applied to $N=\Lambda$. \end{proof}
+The following properties imply that ${\mathrm{id}}_A(\Lambda)<\infty$: \begin{itemize} \item since $A$ is left noetherian any direct sum of injective left $A$-modules is an injective $A$-module (see \cite[Proposition 3.46, p.
+80]{MR1653294}), \item ${\mathrm{id}}(\,_AA)<\infty$, \item $\Lambda\simeq A\otimes H$ as left $A$-modules. \end{itemize} The conclusion of the lemma then follows from \ref{sec:10} applied to $N=\Lambda$. \end{proof}

-The following result expresses sufficient conditions under which the class of Artin-Schelter Gorenstein algebras is preserved under taking the smash product with a Hopf algebra. \begin{prop} Let $H$ be a Hopf algebra.
-Let $A$ be an augmented $H$-module noetherian algebra that is moreover Artin-Schelter Gorenstein with dimension $n$. \begin{enumerate} \item If $H$ if finite-dimensional, then $\Lambda=A\sharp H$ is Artin-Schelter Gorenstein with dimension $n$. \item If $H$ has Van den Bergh duality with dimension $d$, then $\Lambda$ is Artin-Schelter Gorenstein with dimension $n+d$. \end{enumerate} \end{prop} \begin{proof} All finite dimensional Hopf algebras have invertible antipode and are selfinjective.
-In particular, they are Artin-Schelter Gorenstein Also, recall that, if $H$ has Van den Bergh duality, then its antipode is invertible, $_H\k\in {\rm per}(H)$ and $\k_H\in {\rm per}(H^{\rm op})$, and $H$ has the Artin-Schelter property (see \ref{sec:25} and its dual version).
-Therefore (1) and (2) follow from \ref{sec:12}, \ref{sec:20} and their dual versions. \end{proof}
+Here are sufficient conditions for $\Lambda$ to be Artin-Schelter Gorenstein. \begin{prop} Let $H$ be a Hopf algebra.
+Let $A$ be an augmented $H$-module noetherian algebra which is moreover Artin-Schelter Gorenstein in dimension $n$. \begin{enumerate} \item If $H$ is finite dimensional, then $\Lambda$ is Artin-Schelter Gorenstein in dimension $n$. \item If $H$ has Van den Bergh duality in dimension $d$, then $\Lambda$ is Artin-Schelter Gorenstein in dimension $n+d$. \end{enumerate} \end{prop} \begin{proof} Any finite dimensional Hopf algebra has an invertible antipode and is selfinjective.
+In particular, it is Artin-Schelter Gorenstein.
+Also, recall that, if $H$ has Van den Bergh duality, then its antipode is invertible, $_H\k\in {\mathrm{per}}(H)$ and $\k_H\in {\mathrm{per}}(H^{\mathrm{op}})$, and $H$ has the Artin-Schelter property (see \ref{sec:25} and its dual version).
+Therefore (1) and (2) follow from \ref{sec:12}, from \ref{sec:20} and their dual versions. \end{proof}